Delicious apricot jalapeno jam cheese topper recipe, perfect for holiday get-togethers or as holiday gifts from your kitchen.

 - Near the end of your 4 hours, dice up your onion and peppers.

 - Over medium heat, stir the mixture until it becomes very liquid and the sugar has dissolved.
 Once the sugar has dissolved, increase the heat to medium-high and attach a thermometer.
 Cook the mixture until it reaches at least 222° F. on your thermometer then remove from heat and carefully pour into a jar and place lid on it.
-(If you don't have a thermometer, you'll want to allow it to cook at a full, rolling boil for about about 1 minute.
-A full, rolling boil is a vigorous boil - one that can't be stirred down).
-Allow to cool at room temperature, stirring or flipping the jar over every 10 minutes or so, to distribute the solids.
-Once cooled, refrigerate.
-(If giving as gifts, be sure to label or tell the recipient to refrigerate).
+If you don't have a thermometer, you'll want to allow it to cook the jelly at a full, rolling boil for about 2 minutes.
+A full, rolling boil is a vigorous boil – one that can't be stirred down.
+Add the liquid pectin (if using) and stir in.
+Boil for 1 more minute then remove from the heat.

 How long will this keep in the fridge?